- On Windows 11, a crash caused by dwm.exe could indicate a malware infection or damaged hardware.

-When you start Task Manager, it starts collecting data about what processes are running, which ones are utilizing the most system resources, and what resources they’re using.
+When you start Task Manager, it starts collecting data about what processes are running, which ones utilize the most system resources, and what resources they use.

-It’s much more perplexing when you’re keeping track of CPU consumption for many tasks.
-The solution is to launch Task Manager first, so that it can start monitoring CPU consumption right away, rather than after it has already begun to drain your CPU.
+It’s much more perplexing when you track CPU consumption for many tasks.
+The solution is to launch Task Manager first, so it can start monitoring CPU consumption immediately, rather than after it has already begun to drain your CPU.

-Having said that, you have the option of slowing down the Task Manager update speed in order to avoid this bothersome situation.
-Given how slowly the upgrade will proceed, the surge in CPU utilization will occur at a later time.
+You can slow down the Task Manager update speed to avoid this bothersome situation.
+However, given how slowly the upgrade will proceed, the CPU utilization surge will occur later.

-Windows Task Manager is a quick and simple way to monitor exactly which programs are now operating on your computer, as well as how much CPU and memory they are currently consuming.
+Windows Task Manager is a quick and straightforward way to monitor which programs are now operating on your computer and how much CPU and memory they are currently consuming.

 However, if you are dissatisfied with it, you can look at some alternative Task Manager apps that can assist you in tracking resource usage in Windows.

-Dwn.exe is an important Windows 11 process, and many issues with it can occur, but we hope that you managed to fix those issues by using one of our solutions.
+Dwn.exe is an essential Windows 11 process, and many issues with it can occur, but we hope that you managed to fix those issues by using one of our solutions.

-In order to gain a better understanding of what dwm.exe does, see our article on why you can’t kill DWM in Windows 11 any longer.
+To better understand what dwm.exe does, see our article on why you can’t kill DWM in Windows 11 any longer.

-We recommend that you review our article on dwm.exe issues in Windows 10 for additional information and potential solutions, as some of the approaches discussed there are applicable in the new OS too.
+We recommend you review our article on dwm.exe issues in Windows 10 for additional information and potential solutions, as some of the approaches discussed here are also applicable in the new OS.

-Lastly, check out our list of actions you can take to make Windows 11 run quicker in order to have a more enjoyable and swifter experience on your PC.
+Lastly, check out our list of actions you can take to make Windows 11 run quicker to have a more enjoyable and swifter experience on your PC.

-If you have any further questions, please let us know in the comments section below, as well as which solution you found most effective.
+If you have any further questions, please let us know in the comments section below, as well as which solution you found most compelling.